 I love sculpture for making me think with my hands.
 And most recently, I am exploring the challenge of landscape painting, which calls upon me to give way to all the things that are not in my control (weather and bugs) and listen deeply to Mother Earth.

 The best pieces are always the ones that appear with something unexpected.
-When at work, I am always listening with my heart, sniffing the spoor of the spirit animating every object, following a gesture and energy that lead to a unique and unexpected vista.
+When at work, I am always listening with my heart, tracking the spirit animating every object, following a gesture and energy that lead to a unique and unexpected vista.
 The void is a powerful partner.
 I enter it consciously, respectfully, seeking to engage, converse and dance with it.

 When am I finished?
 A piece is done when it breathes on its own.
 This often calls on me to embrace the imperfections generated in the mess of living.
 I want to feel all the forces--seen and unseen--shaping my model, every reminder that this moment is precious and fleeting.